Ajmer

 Posters to explore vision of My Clean Ajmer |

-The schools network involves schools representatives of one teacher and two students.
-The next meeting will be have the presence of the Divisional Commissioner, Mr. Atul Sharma.
+teacher and two students.
+The next meeting will be have the presence

 We had a meeting of some of our core group